Kraego/STM32-MiniOS/README.md

 ## What is it not?

 * A implementation to use in production.
 If you need preemptive multithreading use RTOS or something similar.
+* Portable to other platforms (Stackframe definition specific for ARM Cortex-M4)

 ## About